linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 8- Markets, Meltdowns, and Arbitrage/Turmoil in Financial Markets the Risk Business.md

 	- One of the fund's main strategies was to exploit tiny differences between the price of a newly issued ("on the run") 30-year American Treasury bond,  and a similar one issued previously ("off the run").
 	- There is little economic reason for these bonds to have different yields.
 	- Yet off-the-run Treasuries often trade slightly cheaper than on-the-run ones.
-	- LTCM bet that their yields would converge by buying off-the-run Treasuries and selling their on-the-run counterparts short.
+	- [[Class Note 13 The LTCM Meltdown|LTCM]] bet that their yields would converge by buying off-the-run Treasuries and selling their on-the-run counterparts short.
 	- The potential profits were tiny-no more than a few basis points (hundredths of a percentage point).
 	- So the fund multiplied its bets by borrowing.
-	- LTCM sources say that such positions were leveraged some 30 to 40 times.
+	- [[Class Note 13 The LTCM Meltdown|LTCM]] sources say that such positions were leveraged some 30 to 40 times.
-	- In contrast,  LTCM had much lower leverage on its bet that yields on Danish mortgage-backed securities would converge with those on American Treasuries-a far riskier speculation.
+	- In contrast,  [[Class Note 13 The LTCM Meltdown|LTCM]] had much lower leverage on its bet that yields on Danish mortgage-backed securities would converge with those on American Treasuries-a far riskier speculation.
 	- The fund aimed to be about as risky as the American stock market as a whole.
 	- This ambition meant that it was far more leveraged than other market-neutral hedge funds,  which typically aim for lower volatility than shares.
-	- According to Mr. Van,  other market-neutral hedge funds earned an average of 14% a year over the past five years,  compared with LTCM's more stratospheric average of 40% a year in 1994-97.
+	- According to Mr. Van,  other market-neutral hedge funds earned an average of 14% a year over the past five years,  compared with [[Class Note 13 The LTCM Meltdown|LTCM]]'s more stratospheric average of 40% a year in 1994-97.
-	- That is one reason to believe that other market-neutral funds will not find themselves in the same straits as LTCM.
+	- That is one reason to believe that other market-neutral funds will not find themselves in the same straits as [[Class Note 13 The LTCM Meltdown|LTCM]].
 - **A hedge by any other name**
 	- The combination of apparently low-risk strategies with enormous leverage may be rare among hedge funds,  but it is by no means uncommon in other parts of the finance industry.
 	- In fact,  says Bob Schulman of Tremont Advisors,  a consultancy,  that is just what the trading arms of banks do.
 	- Investment banks routinely have leverage in excess of 20 to 1.
-	- Like LTCM,  they make much greater use of derivatives to leverage their bets than do most hedge funds.
+	- Like [[Class Note 13 The LTCM Meltdown|LTCM]],  they make much greater use of derivatives to leverage their bets than do most hedge funds.
-	- (They also make more extensive use of the sort of financial rocket-science for which two of LTCM's founders won the Nobel prize.)
+	- (They also make more extensive use of the sort of financial rocket-science for which two of [[Class Note 13 The LTCM Meltdown|LTCM]]'s founders won the Nobel prize.)
 	- Mr. Ross reckons that banks punt the same amount of capital in this way as all hedge funds put together.
 	- Banks' role in the present financial turmoil is crucial.
-	- After LTCM was rescued,  many investment banks were quick to reveal details of their exposure to LTCM in particular,  and in some cases to hedge funds in general.
+	- After [[Class Note 13 The LTCM Meltdown|LTCM]] was rescued,  many investment banks were quick to reveal details of their exposure to [[Class Note 13 The LTCM Meltdown|LTCM]] in particular,  and in some cases to hedge funds in general.
 	- This exposure was mostly quite trifling compared with banks' total assets or capital.
 	- But these admissions were beside the point.
 	- Many banks have followed similar strategies to Long-Term Capital-but,  in aggregate,  on a bigger scale.
-	- According to some reports,  whereas LTCM had an exposure of $80 billion to arbitrage between American Treasuries,   banks had $3 trillion tied up in similar bets.
+	- According to some reports,  whereas [[Class Note 13 The LTCM Meltdown|LTCM]] had an exposure of $80 billion to arbitrage between American Treasuries,   banks had $3 trillion tied up in similar bets.
-	- It was for this reason that the Fed felt it had no choice but to organise the rescue of LTCM,  as Mr. Greenspan made clear in testimony to Congress.
+	- It was for this reason that the Fed felt it had no choice but to organise the rescue of [[Class Note 13 The LTCM Meltdown|LTCM]],  as Mr. Greenspan made clear in testimony to Congress.
 	- Had the fund gone bust,  and its positions been liquidated in a firesale,  it would have made banks' bets even more loss-making than they already were.
 	- Since these are revalued daily,  the banks could quickly have become technically insolvent.
 	- Might that happen anyway?
-	- Unlike LTCM,  banks have several sources of income,  from normal banking business in the case of commercial banks,  to corporate finance business or stockbroking for investment banks.
+	- Unlike [[Class Note 13 The LTCM Meltdown|LTCM]],  banks have several sources of income,  from normal banking business in the case of commercial banks,  to corporate finance business or stockbroking for investment banks.
 	- Moreover,  they have built up substantial capital in the bull markets of the past few years,  which gives them a cushion to fall back on.
 	- Still,  nobody on Wall Street would be surprised if,  when normality returns,  it emerges that at least one investment bank was,  at some point,  on the brink of going under.
 - **Mousetraps and models**
 	- Why have banks done so badly?
 	- After all,  recent years have seen many financial crises: the 1987 stock market crash; the breakup of Europe's exchange-rate mechanism in 1992-93; the bond market crash in February 1994; the Mexican crisis of 1995.
 	- As a result,  banks have spent much time and money developing sophisticated risk management models.
-	- The most favoured,  used by LTCM and most banks is the "value-at-risk" (VAR) model.
+	- The most favoured,  used by [[Class Note 13 The LTCM Meltdown|LTCM]] and most banks is the "value-at-risk" (VAR) model.
 	- This purports to give a bank an idea of the amount of money it is likely to lose over a certain period; if this goes up,  the bank can reduce its positions or put up extra capital.
 	- Unfortunately,  there are some big flaws in the VAR approach.
 	- The first is in that word "likely".